BrandwatchLtd/nudge/README.markdown

 Here the testEvent is just as before, but 'data' events are being renamed to 'tweet' and the two data arguments of emissions wrapped in a single object.

+It's important to note that the callback passed to the pre-processor doesn't take an error.
+It's up to your pre-processor function to know what to do when errors occur.